prakhar1989/devlog/content/project/batchess.md

 ---
 title: "Batchess"
 date: 2008-06-12
-brief: "A remake of the epic chess game, Batchess from the olden days"
+brief: "A remake of the epic chess game, Batchess from the olden days.
+Complete with animated pieces and cinematic camera movements"
 type: project
 thumbnail: "/images/logo-chess.jpg"
 ---